impactorbitco/handbook-main/content/ims/policies/environmental/Sustainability Environmental Policy.md

 Implemented November 2024  | Version 2.0

-**Green Orbit Digital Sustainability Policy**
+**Impact Orbit Creative Group Sustainability Policy**

-Green Orbit Digital is a pioneering digital marketing agency committed to sustainable, environmentally conscious practices.
+Impact Orbit Creative Group is a pioneering digital marketing agency committed to sustainable, environmentally conscious practices.
 We believe that businesses in the digital age have a unique opportunity—and responsibility—to contribute to a healthier planet by embedding sustainability into their operations.
 This policy outlines our dedication to reducing our environmental footprint, promoting social responsibility, and maintaining financial stability while delivering innovative marketing solutions.

 **1. Our Approach to Sustainability**